eduardoraupp/banking/README.md

 Try to access the /banking/v1/** urls without authenticating yourself!
 It would not be possible.

-There is a oauth.sql that is performed when the application start, for creating the required oauth tables!
+<b>There is a oauth.sql that is performed when the application start, for creating the required oauth tables! </b>